 A good virtual PBX should provide basic "call management" features for free, such as unlimited extensions, the ability to put a caller on hold or transfer them to another extension, business hour and failover rules, call waiting, etc.

 These basic features offer an organization a convenient and intuitive system for communicating with one another, whether it be one department to another or even separate offices.
 As long as they're connected to the Internet, a configured virtual PBX should easily route callers to where they need to go.

-Some free virtual PBX providers go beyond the basics, with offerings such as presence, web call links and third party integrations like Slack in the OnSIP desktop app.
-Our app's interface allows you to create a list of contacts, monitor their presence information (available, away, or busy with a call and how long that call has lasted), drag & drop active calls to a listed contact in order to transfer them, and send them Slack messages through their contact page.
+Some free virtual PBX providers go beyond the basics, with offerings such as presence, web call links and third-party integrations.
+Our app's interface allows you to create a list of contacts, monitor their presence information (available, away, or busy with a call and how long that call has lasted), and drag & drop active calls to a listed contact in order to transfer them.

 As for our "web call links", we've made it possible for people outside your organization to call your SIP endpoints, requiring nothing more than a web browser on their end.
 We generate a unique link for each user, which can then be placed in your email signature, an online bio, or within a paragraph to launch a tab like this.
 These calls, along with ones made through our sayso button, are also video-capable.

 Setting up a free software-as-a-service should always be easy, and in this case, it is.
 Creating your own free virtual PBX with OnSIP requires little more than your email address and the names of your organization and users.
 We've even made it possible to sign up with your pre-existing Google or Slack accounts.